-You must use a power source that supplies 9V DC and delivers at least 350 mA.
-Its center tip must be set to positive and its plug must fit the phone's DC IN 9V jack.
+You must use a Class 2 power source that supplies 9V DC and delivers at least 400 mA.

+Its center tip must be set to positive and its plug must fit the system's DC IN 9V jack.
 The supplied adapter meets these specifications.
-Using an adapter that does not meet these specifications could damage the phone or the adapter.
+Using an adapter that does not meet these specifications could damage the system or the adapter.

-Always connect the AC adapter to the phone before you connect it to AC power.
-When you finish, disconnect the adapter from AC power before you disconnect it from the phone.

-Your telephone connects directly to a modular telephone line jack.
-If your phone line jack is not a modular jack, you can update the wiring yourself, using jacks and adapters, available at your local RadioShack store.
-Or, you can let the phone company update the wiring for you.
+Always connect the AC adapter to the system before you connect it to AC power.
+When you finish, disconnect the adapter from AC power before you disconnect it from the system.
+Your system connects directly to a modular telephone line jack.
+If your telephone wiring does not have a modular jack, you can update the wiring yourself using jacks and adapters (available at your local RadioShack store), or have the telephone company update the wiring for you.
+You must use compatible modular jacks that are compliant with Part 68 of FCC Rules.

-The USOC number of the jack to be installed is RJ11C (RJ11W for a wall plate).
+Note: The USOC number of the jack to be installed is RJ11C (or RJ11W for a wall plate jack).

-On a Desk Top
+On a Desk